adhikarinarayan/adhikarinarayan.github.io/_posts/2024-10-12-Hofpield-networks.md

 It is similar to the energy function of the Hopfield energy function.
 Spin can be thought of as analogous to the state of a neuron, and interaction strength is similar to the weight matrix, and so on.
 ## Significance of Hopfield networks

 The Hopfield networks, while quite basic and with several limitations such as issues with overlapping patterns, have played a significant role in the advancement of AI and neural networks.
 They served as early models of associative memory and laid the foundation for later models such as Boltzmann machines.
-Hopfield networks were important in unsupervised learning because, in unsupervised learning, we don’t have outputs and hence no loss function.
+Hopfield networks were important in unsupervised learning because we don’t have outputs and hence have no loss function.
 Therefore, their energy minimization-based approaches are very useful.

 ## References: